 Question Weightage of Inequality Reasoning in Competitive Exams

-The number of questions based on inequality varies from exam to exam -
+The number of questions based on inequality reasoning varies depending on the exam.

 The candidates must practice several questions on inequality reasoning to excel in the topic as it is an important topic from an examination point of view.